Which Trump official has coronavirus now? This reporter always seems to know first.

 “I’m not going to bother going to a clinic next time I think I may have Covid,” Wall Street Journal reporter Michael Bender quipped on Twitter.
 “I’m just going to have [Jacobs] tell me if I’m positive or not.
 One helluva run you’re on, JJ.”

 Jacobs, an Iowa native, came to Bloomberg News as a senior political reporter in March 2016 after 12 years at the Des Moines Register, where she was the chief politics reporter and had covered the Iowa Senate and Hillary Clinton’s 2008 presidential campaign.
 Trump has alternatively referred to Jacobs unfavorably — “she is the worst,” he said in 2015 — and fondly.
 “You know how much I liked her when I first met her, then she started to kill me,” Trump said during a 2018 sit-down with Jacobs and other Bloomberg News reporters, in which he called her “my Jennifer.”
-After she joined Bloomberg News, she had been viewed as one of “Trump’s favored reporter[s],” one who is deeply sourced with Trump world.
+After she joined Bloomberg News, she had been viewed as one of “Trump’s favored reporter[s],” one who is deeply sourced with Trump’s world.

 “He’s been mad at me on and off,” Jacobs told her hometown Quad-City Times in 2019.
 “He’ll be critical of some of my reporting and freeze me out for a period of time.
 There’s this zigzag, yo-yo effect, where I’m never sure if he’s happy to see me or mad.
 He can get very sensitive, very thin-skinned.”